 Key Lime vs Regular Lime

-Key limes, aka Mexican or West Indian limes, are small, about the size of a golf ball, and are tarter and more aromatic than a regular or Persian lime.
+Key limes, aka Mexican or West Indian limes, are small, about the size of a golf ball, and are tarter and more aromatic than regular or Persian limes.
 They are more yellow in color and contain more seeds but well worth the effort of squeezing them for that prized juice.

 Fresh Juice vs Bottled Juice